andreypz/nwu-dalitz-analysis/readme.txt

 The log of changes:

+2013-May-10
+  * Apparently, forgot to commit a TCPhysObject class, doing it now.
+  * Tag with V02-16

+2013-Apr-18
+  * Tagged with V02-15
+    * See previous logs for changes

 2013-Apr-17
   * Nate's tri-lepton plot is produced
   * Trigger Selector is modified to return: isFound, isPassed and a prescale